dinoplane/alienVKheaven/README.md

 # AlienVkHeaven

 ### An attempt to render THE WORLD from the ground up.
+AlienVkHeaven is a hobby engine capable of loading scenes (similar to the Quake map format) and GLTF models.
+The end goal of this engine is to be capable of rendering fog.

 # Current Features
 - GLTF Model Loading / Texturing
 - Multi-Draw Indirect
 - Deferred Shading
 - GPU driven / bindless rendering
+- GPU Instancing
+- Lighting
+- Scene Reloading

 # Anticipated Features
 - TODO: Get rid of unused code.